atsaotsao/my-website/content/principles.md

 ---
 publish: true
-modified: 2025-09-26 17:28:56
+modified: 2025-09-30 15:04:40
 published: 2025-08-19
 ---
 ### love is the central work.

 If there’s one thing I’ve learned from years of studying, falling, failing, crying, healing, practicing, and integrating it’s that love is the work.
-It's the core work that I come back to time and time again It's the ache in my chest, the wild, joy and deep grief I feel.
+It's the core work that I come back to time and time again It's the ache in my chest, the wild joy and deep grief I feel.
 It's the metaphysical, mystical, and all-consuming driving force behind all the most powerful, radical, and liberatory transformation that I've experienced personally and even had the privilege of facilitating, coaching, and witnessing in others in my life.

 Bell hooks wrote: _“We do not have to love.
 We choose to love.”_ And more than anything, I choose to love.
 And I choose to be with people who also choose to love.
 Who choose it even when things get hard, scary, and darkness creeps oh so slowly to envelop us.
 I know that it's a choice that requires courage: to stop bypassing, face ourselves honestly, and be accountable in truth with ourselves and others.
 I believe most of the world’s pain stems from cycles of lovelessness on a personal and collective level, and at the core of my work, it's about helping myself, and those I walk with, come home to love; to create from and with love.

 ### practice relational wholeness

 We are beautiful whole beings.
 We have dimensions and multitudes.
 And it took me years to realize that most spaces in this late-capitalist world don't actually want mine and your wholeness.
 They even reward our fragments, our masks, and our survival selves.
 They don't care how loud our inner critics, judges, or victim parts are because the pain and insecurities that comes from operating in them makes us more susceptible to manipulation, control, and exploitation.

 The work is to develop the scared skill of discernment of who, where, and what still perpetuates those old narratives.
 To build enough deep inner trust and compassion to bring back all the parts we've pushed away, shamed, or even exiled.
 To stay whole even while in relationship with others.
 And hardest of all, to believe and even contribute to building new reimagined worlds and spaces that we can coexist, collaborate, and be as our whole selves